8 Top-Rated Tourist Attractions in Nablus

 Location: 36 kilometers south of Nablus

 8 Mount Sartaba

-In the 1st century BC, the Hasmonean king, Alexander Jannaeus, built the fortress of Alexandria here on Mount Sartaba.
-Destroyed by the Romans, it was later rebuilt by Herod, and in 31 BC, served as a place of confinement for Herod's wife.
-It is a steep climb up the hill to the remains of the fortress, but the effort is rewarded by magnificent views from the summit extending southwest to the Mount of Olives in Jerusalem.
+In the 1st century BC, the Hasmonean king, Alexander Jannaeus, built the fortress of Alexandria here on the summit of Mount Sartaba.
+Destroyed by the Romans, it was later rebuilt by King Herod, and in 31 BC, served as a place of confinement for Herod's wife.
+It is a long, sweaty, steep climb up the hill to the remains of the fortress, but the effort is rewarded by magnificent views from the summit extending southwest to the Mount of Olives in Jerusalem.

-The site of Old Testament Shechem is 2 kilometers southeast of Nablus, on the saddle between Mounts Gerizim and Eval.
-An important town in Canaanite times thanks to its situation at the intersection of important roads running east-west and north-south, Shechem was associated with many events in the Old Testament.
+The site of Old Testament Shechem is two kilometers southeast of Nablus, on the saddle between Mounts Gerizim and Ebal.
+An important town in Canaanite times, thanks to its situation at the intersection of important roads running east-west and north-south, Shechem was associated with many events in the Old Testament.

 In 1936, Nablus was the starting-point of a rebellion against the British Mandatory authorities.
 Jordan seized Nablus in 1948, but it was retaken by Israel in 1967.